Your IP:

 Plus, there’s always a risk that cybercriminals could get hold of your data.
 Even Google isn’t immune to data breaches — for example, the data of over 500,000 users was compromised on a former social media network Google+ just a few years ago.
 Also, if Google has your info, they might have to hand it over to the government if asked: if you live in a country like the US, your data might end up shared with other governments like Canada, Australia, New Zealand, and the UK.
 All because of agreements made between international intelligence alliances.

-What data does Google collect?
+What specific data does Google track?

 1. Go to your Google Account.